MarkWattsBoomi/Keepers/README.md

 Pop this component on your page and it will search up the DOM to find the first div which is scrollable.

-It then stores the current scroll position into local storage when navigating away from the page and restores that position when re-displaying the page again.
+It then stores the current scroll position into session storage when navigating away from the page and restores that position when re-displaying the page again.

 Normally just drop one on the main container.